County Monaghan: Railways

 The Ulster Railway linked with and Belfast in 1858 and with the Dundalk and Enniskillen Railway at in 1863.
 It became part of the Great Northern Railway (GNR) in 1876.
 The partition of Ireland in 1922 turned the boundary with County Armagh into an international frontier, after which trains were routinely delayed by customs inspections.
 In 1957, the Government of Northern Ireland made the GNR Board close the line between and Armagh, and all lines between Armagh and County Monaghan.
 This left the GNR Board with no option but to withdraw passenger services between Armagh and Clones as well.
 CIÉ took over the remaining section of line between Clones, Monaghan and Glaslough in 1958, but withdrew goods services between Monaghan and Glaslough in 1959 and between Clones and Monaghan in 1960, leaving Monaghan with no railway service.

 Governance and politics

+The island of Ireland, showing location of County Monaghan.

 Local government

-At the 2019 local election, County Monaghan was divided into three local electoral areas, each of formed a municipal district: Ballybay–Clones, Carrickmacross–Castleblayney, and Monaghan.
+At the 2024 local election, County Monaghan was divided into three local electoral areas, each of formed a municipal district: Ballybay–Clones, Carrickmacross–Castleblayney, and Monaghan.